Have you ever dreamed of scaling a field-service business into a multimillion-dollar (or even billion-dollar) empire?

 What is a Blue-Collar Worker?

 Simply put, blue-collar workers perform manual labor as part of their profession.
-Historically, this class of workers was synonymous with highly-skilled trade jobs.
+Historically, this class of workers was synonymous with

 Today, the most common industries that employ blue-collar workers include: